 Hidden backcountry beaver ponds and brook trout ... a paddle stroke through loon waters and the hard tug of a smallmouth bass ...
 Lake Superior's open horizons of wind and surf and spawning steelhead.

-With its many streams, inland lakes, and Lake Superior, the lakeshore offers a variety of fishing opportunities.
+With its many streams, inland lakes, and Lake Superior, the park offers a variety of fishing opportunities.
 Common cool water game fish include smallmouth bass, northern pike, walleye, yellow perch, whitefish, menominee and smelt.
 Trout species include brook trout, rainbow trout, lake trout and coho salmon.

 A percentage of steelhead in the Hurricane, Sevenmile and Mosquito drainages have been implanted with a 1 inch long electronic tag to identify fish movement.
 The tag is free in the body cavity and should be easily observed when cleaning your catch.
 If you have found a PIT tag in the body cavity of a brook trout or steelhead, please take the tag to a park, forest, wildlife refuge, or Michigan DNR office.
 We would appreciate your name, date, location of where you caught the fish, size, and species information.